blazium-engine/blazium-docs/about/system_requirements.rst

 +----------------------+-----------------------------------------------------------------------------------------+

-These are the **recommended** specifications to get a smooth experience with a simple 2D or 3D project exported with Godot:
+These are the **recommended** specifications to get a smooth experience with a simple 2D or 3D project exported with Blazium:

 Desktop or laptop PC - Recommended
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~